Why You Can't Hire Your Way Out of a Broken Process

 Where to Start: The Core Operational Loop

 Every business has a core loop: the sequence of activities that turns an enquiry into revenue.
-For most service businesses, it looks something like this: lead comes in, work is scoped, proposal is sent, contract is signed, work is delivered, client is invoiced, payment is collected.
+For most service businesses, it follows a familiar path.
+Lead comes in, work is scoped, proposal is sent, contract is signed, work is delivered, client is invoiced, payment is collected.
 Start there.
-This is the 20% of your operations that drives 80% of your revenue.
+This is the 20% of your operations that drives 80% of your revenue, and it is where friction causes the most damage.

 Sales-to-delivery handoff